diederick76/ASiDe/README.md

 # mkdir -p /var/home/builduser/{bin,trigger,project1/{bin,log,resources/{test,prod},work}}
 ```

-3. Put the scripts at the right location and adapt them to your needs.
+3. Put the scripts at the right locations and adapt them to your needs.
 See the diagram above.

 4. Enable the triggers.